Best electric seven-seaters that offer both sustainability and space

 Pros: Incredibly fast, long-range, fancy doors

-Buy the entry-level Dual Motor variant, and you’ll get a maximum range of 348 miles and a 0-60mph time of 3.8 seconds.
+Tesla no longer sells new RHD Model Xs in the UK, so you’ll either have to buy a pre-ordered left-hand-drive Model X, which will prove inconvenient, or buy a used one instead.
+Buy the entry-level Dual Motor variant, and you’ll get a maximum range of 358 miles and a 0-60mph time of 3.8 seconds.
 Opt for the flagship 1020bhp (!)
-Plaid variant and the sprint time drops to a supercar-slaying 2.5 seconds – and you’ll still be able to travel more than 300 miles on a single charge.
+Plaid model and the sprint time drops to a supercar-slaying 2.5 seconds – and you’ll still be able to travel more than 300 miles on a single charge.
 The Tesla charging network is substantial and impressive, too.
-You’ll pay plenty for the privilege, however, as even the most basic model costs over £100k now.
-But the biggest problem is that the Model X is no longer made in right-hand drive, so you’ll now have to handle this vast, super-fast SUV from the wrong side of the cabin.
+Used examples cost from around £20k, too.
+It’s worth noting that Tesla will soon be introducing a seven-seat version of its popular Model Y, too.

 For a more in-depth look, read our full Tesla Model X review